verkkokauppacom/parallel-phpunit/README.md

 server and test set can manage that.
 In the original use case where this script was written to 37 minute Selenium test execution was ran in 4 minutes using Selenium Grid.

+There is a simple example test set that you can use to test or study `parallel-phpunit`.
+Run following command in the root of your parallel-phpunit Git clone:

+    parallel-phpunit example

+This will run a simple test set parallelizing it into three concurrent `phpunit` commands.
+You can use this command to test that your `parallel-phpunit` command works.
+You can also investigate and maybe change the tests and directory sctructure under [example](https://github.com/siivonen/parallel-phpunit/tree/master/example) to learn how the `parallel-phpunit` command works.

 Known limitations
 -----------------